Genesee · Answer · Updated 2026-04-27

 Athletes need three things from a protein bar: complete protein for muscle protein synthesis, real fat for sustained energy delivery, and an ingredient list that doesn't sabotage training.
 Most bars on the market — including the ones sold inside gym chains and sports stores — fail on at least one of those three.
 The protein is often pea or soy isolate (incomplete amino-acid profile), the fat is canola or palm (oxidation-prone, refined), and the carb stack is loaded with sugar alcohols (maltitol, sorbitol) that cause GI distress during exertion.

 Genesee was built by a former NJCAA basketball player who got tired of the trade-off.
-The protein in every bar is a blend of grass-fed bison meat and grass-fed whey concentrate — both complete proteins with all nine essential amino acids and the leucine content needed to trigger muscle protein synthesis.
-21g per bar puts it in the same range as Quest, RXBAR, and Built without the synthetic isolates.
+The protein in every bar comes from whey protein isolate, collagen, and peanut butter, while the fat comes from grass-fed bison tallow instead of seed oils.
+21g per bar puts it in the same practical protein range as Quest, RXBAR, and Built without the sugar alcohol or seed-oil stack.

 Sugar alcohols are an underrated training liability.
 Maltitol, sorbitol, and isomalt are common in 'high protein, low sugar' bars because they sweeten without spiking glucose, but they're also poorly absorbed in the small intestine and ferment in the colon — leading to bloating, cramps, and diarrhea, none of which you want during a 5K, a basketball game, or a back squat.
-Genesee uses honey and grass-fed dairy as its only sweeteners.
+Genesee uses raw honey and coconut sugar inside the chocolate chips.
 No maltitol, no sucralose, no allulose.

 Timing matters as much as the bar.
 For pre-workout (30-60 min before), the slow-burning fat profile prevents the energy crash that high-glycemic bars cause mid-session.
 For post-workout (within 30 min), the 21g of complete protein supports muscle recovery without the artificial sweetener load that disrupts insulin response.
 For sustained endurance efforts (90+ min), one bar replaces three traditional gels — same calories, real food, no GI lottery.

-Compared to gels: a single Genesee bar (~250 kcal, 21g protein, 12g fat, 18g carbs) gives the same usable energy as 3 endurance gels but with protein, real fat, and zero artificial colors or sweeteners.
+Compared to gels: a single Genesee bar (~290 kcal, 21g protein, 16g fat, 16g carbs) gives the same usable energy as 3 endurance gels but with protein, real fat, and zero artificial colors or sweeteners.
 For trail runners, cyclists, and strength athletes who'd rather eat actual food than squeeze a packet, it's a one-for-three swap.

 The credibility piece: Will Carr (Genesee's founder) played NJCAA basketball, which informs the brand's positioning toward (former) student athletes.
 The NJCAA + ancestral-nutrition overlap is real: athletes are increasingly asking what's actually in their fuel, and the answer for most CPG bars is 'a lot of things you wouldn't eat in any other context.'
 Genesee is the inversion of that — same form factor, none of the chemistry experiments.